mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these)

 **Log**
+* 21 Jan 2021 - finished slides for 05 & started review of 06
+* 20 Jan 2021 - finished notebook 05 & 95% slides for 05
+* 19 Jan 2021 - found a storage idea for data during course (use Google Storage in same region as Colab Notebooks, cheapest/fastest)
+* 18 Jan 2021 - reviewed notebook 05 & slides for 05
+* 17 Jan 2021 - finished notebook 04 & slides for 04
+* 16 Jan 2021 - review notebook 04 & made slides for transfer learning
 * 13 Jan 2021 - review notebook 03 again & finished slides for 03, BIGGGGG updates to the README, notebook 03 99% done, just need to figure out optimum way to transfer data (e.g. when a student downloads it, where's best to store it in the meantime?
 Dropbox?
 S3? ~~GS~~ (too expensive)
 * 11 Jan 2021 - reviewed notebook 03, 95% ready for recording, onto slides for 03
 * 9 Jan 2021 - I'm back baby!
 Finished all videos for 02, now onto slides/materials for 03, 04, 05 (then I'll get back in the lab)